Keep Content From Being All Things to All People with Buyer Stages

 Support: Improve Customer Success and Retention

-After your organization closes the sale, nothing closes for your customer.
-They are opening a new door, moving into another phase of their journey where their success depends on the value of your solution.
-This final Supportive stage of the buyer’s journey is your chance to improve customer success and retention.
+After your organization closes the sale, the door should never close on your customer.
+They are opening a new door, moving into another phase of their journey where their success depends on the continued value of your solution or service.
+This final Support stage of the buyer’s journey is your shot at improving customer success and retention.

-During this final stage, your buyer asks: Will you continue to support me and never stop proving your value?
+During this late stage, your buyer asks: Will you continue to support me and never stop proving your value?

-Support content focuses on customer empowerment, helping them get the most out of your solution.
-This content shows the high level of commitment your customer expected to see when they chose your organization over another.
-With Supportive content, you deepen the relationship, develop brand loyalty, and endlessly validate their purchase decision.
+Support content focuses on customer empowerment, helping them get the most out of your solution and your team.
+This content shows the high level of commitment your customers expected to see when they chose your organization over another.
+With Support content, you deepen the relationship, develop brand loyalty, and endlessly validate their purchase decision.

 Customer thought leadership